pdstar/ML-Driven-Prompt-Engineering/README.md

 # ML Driven Prompt Engineering
-Build a Custom OpenAI Chatbot with ML-Driven Prompt Engineering
+Build a Custom OpenAI Chatbot with ML-Driven Prompt Engineering and hand-built Retrival Augmentation Generation

 ## Here's how I built the custom Q&A bot: